“It’s always nice to be back here”

 Not too long ago, Aswin remembers when he was sitting on the other side of the table.
 He commented, “It’s always nice to be back here.”
-As a student he valued both his work student experiences at SAP and KPMG and the academic studies, especially in International Economics, Supply Chain, Consulting, and Strategic Management.
+As a student, he valued both his work student experiences at SAP and KPMG and the academic studies, especially in International Economics, Supply Chain, Consulting, and Strategic Management.
 Aswin started work at Continental through the trainee program, which allowed him to see the organization from a bird’s eye view.
-He rotated through departments and learn about digitalization from different perspectives, such as IT, strategy, and risk mitigation.
+He rotated through departments and learned about digitalization from different perspectives, such as IT, strategy, and risk mitigation.

 GABRIELA LEYVA, Class of 2016, Mexico

 “The reason why I chose Pforzheim was the attention I received from the [MBA] team.”